munificent/craftinginterpreters/book/evaluating-expressions.md

 Unlike `-`, it allows operands of any type.
 It uses Lox's rules for truthiness to determine what "true" means for the different types, and then complements that.
-We implement the truthiness rules here:
+We implement the truthiness rules like so:

 ^code is-true